red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 const trace = await provider.send('debug_traceTransaction', [
     txHash,
     {
-        disableStack: false, // We need stack asociated with each OPCODE
+        disableStack: false, // We need stack associated with each OPCODE
         disableMemory: false, // For contract bytecode (CREATE2)
         disableStorage: false, //Not needed.
 Used for debug and audit purposes },